semiprime/pygenda/docs/known_issues.md

 Cosmetic
 --------
-* If the first entry edited after starting Pygenda has multiple exception dates, then it makes room for these in the Entry dialog Repeats tab.
+* If the first event edited after starting Pygenda has multiple exception dates, then it makes room for these in the Event dialog Repeats tab.
-  This means that the Entry dialog is made wide, and stays that way until Pygenda is restarted.
+  This means that the Event dialog is made wide, and stays that way until Pygenda is restarted.

 * Year View: Pixel missing in grid lines at top-left corner

-* On Gemini, shows "no access" icons in instead of "minus" icons (e.g. in spin buttons of entry dialog) - Gemian bug?
+* On Gemini, shows "no access" icons in instead of "minus" icons (e.g. in spin buttons of Event dialog) - Gemian bug?

 * Year view is slow to redraw on Gemini, so get black rectangles when e.g. closing dialogs.

 * Startup spinner is a bit glitchy (visible for large calendars).

-* In Entry dialog, Repeats tab, "Repeat until" label doesn't seem to align quite correctly with the field content.
+* In Event dialog, Repeats tab, "Repeat until" label doesn't seem to align quite correctly with the field content.

 Testing